Roblox raises $150M Series G, led by Andreessen Horowitz, now valued at $4B – TechCrunch

-Online gaming platform Roblox, now home to 115 million largely Gen Z players per month, announced today it has raised $150 million in Series G funding, led by Andreessen Horowitz’s Late Stage Venture fund.
+Online gaming platform Roblox, now home to 115 million largely Gen Z players per month, announced today it has raised $150 million in Series G funding, led by Andreessen Horowitz’s late-stage venture fund.
 The company will also open a tender offer for up to $350 million of common and preferred shares, it says.

 The company has previously offered stakeholders and employees liquidity through periodic secondary offerings, as it believes in its long-term potential.
 Roblox is also cash-flow positive, according to its CFO Michael Guthrie.